SparshaDhar/C3AddonVersionChecker/README.md

 ## Documentation

-### Inside Addon
+### Inside Addon (Client-side): load-version-checker.js
+The "load-version-checker.js" is responsible for loading the server-side script "version-checker.js", and sending the current addon version info to the server-side.

 All Addon Version Checker Codes must be included the `"external-script"` type (also known as DOM side) script of the addon.

-For each of your plugin, create a domSide.js external-script.
+For each of your addon, create a domSide.js external-script.
 And then include the following code

 ```js
 C3AddonVersion_Set("YOUR_GROUP_NAME", "YOUR_ADDON_NAME", "ADDON_VERSION");